udechukwulisa-wq/sql-data-warehouse-project/README.md

 ## About Me

 Hi there!
 I'm **Lisa Udechukwu**.
 I am a Data Quality Analyst learning more about other data roles.
-I enjoy learning!
+Enjoy!